Fine-Tuning and Deploying Large Language Models Over Edges: Issues and Approaches

 \section{Conclusions and Future Research Directions}

-Since the huge demand for computational power and storage volume for inference and deployment of LLMs, the memory efficient fine-tuning methods and model compression are required to scale the accessibility of the LLMs to the terminal clients.
-In this work, we provided a comprehensive overview of the recent advances on PEFT, MEF2T, and model compression to highlight their main contributions.
-We conclude our work with some potential future directions that deserve research efforts.
+Given the substantial computational and memory demands of LLM inference and deployment, federated PEFT, federated MEFT, and model-compression techniques are indispensable for bringing LLM capabilities to resource-constrained edge clients.
+Our work provided a comprehensive overview of the recent advances on federated PEFT, federated MEFT, and model compression to highlight their main contributions.
+We conclude our work with three promising research directions that warrant further exploration.

-\textbf{Privacy-preserving.}~While the fine-tuning algorithms in DLNoE do not rely on exchanging the training data, the LLMs tend to memorize the training data.
-The memorized data pose a risk of inadvertently revealing sensitive information from the fine-tuning datasets.
-This risk is critical when fine-tuning models on user-specific or domain-specific data.
-Therefore, it is necessary to develop fine-tuning algorithm that can differential privacy.

-\textbf{Data heterogeneity.}~Since the higher level of data heterogeneity induces a more significant performance gap between fully fine tune and parameter-efficient fine tune.
-LoRA fail to reach close to the performance of fully fine tune since the random initialization of the bottleneck structure slows down the convergence.
-A potential future direction for MEF2T in the DLNoE is to design the initializers for the bottleneck module in order to speed up the maturity of LoRA module.
+\paragraph{\bfseries Privacy-Preserving}While both federated PEFT and federated MEFT techniques in DLNoE avoid direct exchange of training data, LLMs are still susceptible to memorizing user-specific and domain-specific information in the fine-tuning datasets.
+Such unintended memorization poses a significant risk of exposing sensitive content during model inference.
+Therefore, privacy-preserving mechanisms must be systematically engineered to mitigate memorization-induced leakage, thereby reinforcing the confidentiality of user data.

+{ \paragraph{\bfseries Model Security}The federated MEFT techniques exchange only the SG dictionary during fine-tuning, which increases their vulnerability to eavesdropping and Byzantine attacks.
+Intercepted SG dictionaries can enable reconstruction of proprietary LLMs and threaten data confidentiality.
+Moreover, the compromised seeds hinder clients from reproducing perturbations and thereby disrupt collaboration.
+Therefore, future research should comprehensively investigate defense mechanisms to safeguard federated MEFT against both eavesdroppers and Byzantine adversaries. }

+\paragraph{\bfseries Module Initialization}The performance gap between full-parameter fine-tuning and PEFT can be large due to the randomly initialized LoRA weights.
+For example, LoRA-based FedKSeed underperforms the vanilla FedKSeed.
+An important future research direction for federated MEFT in DLNoE scenarios, therefore, is the development of principled initialization schemes for LoRA modules to accelerate LoRA adaptation and narrow the gap to full fine-tuning.